styxit/HTPC-Manager/README.md

 - NZBGet module (rewritten)
 - qBittorrent module (rewritten)
 - Transmission (add url, upload local torrent)
+- Deluge (add url/magnet, pause/remove, set limit)
-- SABnzbd (drag & drop to edit queue)
+- SABnzbd (drag & drop to edit queue, pause for xx min, pruge history)
-- Stats module (Hardware info, S.M.A.R.T report)
+- Stats module (Hardware info, S.M.A.R.T report, execute scripts)
-- CouchPotato
+- CouchPotato (Suggestions and moar..)
-- Plex
+- Plex (Filter, search, fix duplicated, images, play to device and more)
 - KODI/XBMC addons tab, where you can search/execute/enable/disable addons and a volume slider instead of a progress bar
 - Send a nzb from NZB search to NZBGet in addition to SABnzbd.
+- Usenet (Multi search indexers, support nzedb and spotweb in addition to newznab)

 #### [Misc]
 - Notification if a update is available and autoupdate